UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Working with virtual environments defined from files
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

-- First create and activate and environment (see above)
+- First create and activate an environment (see above)
 - Create an environment based on dependencies given in an environment file::

   $ pip install -r requirements.txt